Analyzing Adaptive Cache Replacement Strategies: Conclusions and Future Work

 Adaptive algorithms are tremendously important in situations where inputs are infinite online sequences and no single optimal algorithm exists for all inputs.
 Thus, different portions of the input sequence require different algorithms to provide optimal responses.
-Consequnetly, it is incumbent upon the algorithm to sense changes in the nature of the input sequence and adapt to these changes.
+Consequently, it is incumbent upon the algorithm to sense changes in the nature of the input sequence and adapt to these changes.
 Unfortunately, these algorithms are harder to analyze.
-We present an analysis of an importnat adaptive algorithm called \ARC\ and show that it is competitive.
+We present the analysis of two important adaptive algorithms called \ARC\ and \CAR\ and show that they are competitive along with proving good lower bounds on the competitiveness ratios.